Grassy Cove: History

 Although no extensive archaeological work has been conducted in Grassy Cove, early farmers found projectile points and other prehistoric artifacts when plowing fields, suggesting that Native Americans were living in the cove during prehistoric times.
 Also, early 19th-century settlers reportedly found the cove bottom cleared and containing only high grass upon their arrival.
 Hence the name: Grassy Cove.

 The first settlers arrived in Grassy Cove in 1801.
 This early caravan consisted primarily of families from Fluvanna County, Virginia.
 In 1803, they completed a log church and formed the Grassy Cove United Methodist Church, one of the first congregations in the Cumberland Plateau region.
 Prominent early settlers included Conrad Kemmer, a Revolutionary War veteran who arrived in 1808, and Weatherston Greer, who arrived around 1830.
 Greer set up the first post office in the cove, operated a sawmill and gristmill, and owned large tracts of land in the cove until the U.S. Civil War.
 Kemmer's descendants own much of the land in Grassy Cove today.

 During both the War of 1812 and the Civil War, Grassy Cove's caves were an invaluable source of saltpeter, which was used in the manufacture of gunpowder.
-William Kelly mined saltpeter in Grassy cove Saltpeter Cave in 1812, according to a manuscript written by Richard Green Waterhouse.
+William Kelly mined saltpeter in Kelly Saltpetre Cave in 1812, according to a manuscript written by Richard Green Waterhouse.
+Kelly Saltpetre Cave was rediscovered by area cavers in 2023, correcting the earlier belief that Grassy Cove Saltpeter Cave was mined prior to the Civil War.
 According to a local legend, the body of a Confederate soldier (in full uniform) was found in a petrified state in one of the caves shortly after the war.
 When no one claimed the body, it was buried in the Grassy Cove Methodist Cemetery.
 Several residents claimed to have seen the soldier's ghost in the church, however, and when church attendance began to drop as a result, the soldier's body was disinterred and reburied in an undisclosed location.